 Ken Starr’s career as a lawyer

-The Texas-born Starr studied at George Washington University and Brown University before receiving his doctorate from University School of Law.
+The Texas-born Starr studied at George Washington University and Brown University before receiving his doctorate from Duke University School of Law.
 Following his graduation, he was a law clerk for Chief Justice Warren Burger.

 After Bill Clinton became president in 1993, he replaced Starr as Solicitor General with Drew Days III.